 The best protection against eviction is to know your rights:

-The State of California eviction moratorium ends September 30, 2021; however, rent relief is still available.
-State law prevents landlords from seeking eviction of tenants who are eligible for the rent relief program without first completing a rental assistance application with the program.
+The State of California eviction moratorium ended September 30, 2021.
+State law prevented landlords from seeking eviction of tenants who were eligible for the rent relief program without first completing a rental assistance application with the program.

-- Eligible tenants who complete an application with the program may be protected from eviction for non-payment of rent.
+- Eligible tenants who completed an application with the program may be protected from eviction for non-payment of rent.